-12.5.2 FUTURE LAND USE MAP (FLUM)
+12.5.2 FUTURE LAND USE MAP (FLUM) AND FUTURE ZONING

 Setting a vision for the future growth of Portsmouth over the next 20-years, Future Land Use Map 20 presents a visual depiction of the community's desires for types, patterns, and intensities for development of the landscape.
 Future Land Use Map 22 depicts those areas of the community that are currently dedicated for conservation through ownership, easement, and deed restriction as well as those lands intended for conservation, but not yet conserved.
+Future Zoning Map 19C depicts the intended zone changes listed below.